 - We will not pass your e-mail address on to any third parties.

 - To make requests relating to your personal data, you must e-mail us using an e-mail address we have on file as being associated with your data, provide us with a unique reference number associated with your sponsorship, or use some other reasonable method to prove your identity so that we know it’s definitely you.

 - We cannot guarantee the confidentiality of any messages transmitted between you and us via e-mail as these are potentially accessible by the public.
 We will not be liable to you or anyone else for any loss in connection with any email message sent by you to us or by us to you.

-We provide a popularity index for all species of life, which can be used by third parties.
-This is based on page size and recent visiting statistics from taxon pages on the English language Wikipedia.
-The data is available for reuse by download or API.
+We provide a range of derived data products for use by third parties via APIs.
+We provide a popularity index for all species of life based on page size and recent visiting statistics from taxon pages on the English language Wikipedia.
+We also provide vernacular names, ID mapping between a range of public databases and representative sets of images for higher taxa.
 Reuse of this data is subject to the following conditions.

-- It is our intention to formally publish a description of the popularity index in a scientific journal.
+- It is our intention to formally publish the preprint in a peer reviewed scientific journal.
 Please check back here for information on citing this before returning final versions for scientific publications using our popularity index.

 - Access to our data via public key API is subject to restrictions and requests to the API may be denied at peak times or if the service is abused.

 - Please download the complete dataset instead of using the API if you require the full set of popularity information.